Skip to Content

 The City is undertaking the detailed design for the reconstruction of Schomberg Road (from Maple Grove Avenue to King Road) and Aubrey Avenue (from Schomberg Road to Yonge Street).
 The scope of work includes removal of ditches and driveway culverts, boulevard regrading, pavement reconstruction, new curb and gutter, new sidewalks, new storm sewer system, watermain replacement, sanitary sewer upgrade, and streetlight upgrade.
 The Schomberg Road culvert crossing located between Aubrey Avenue and George Street will also be replaced as part of the road reconstruction.

 The design and field investigations commenced in early 2024 and the works are on-going.
-The construction is planned for 2026, subject to future budget approval.
+Construction is planned for 2028, subject to future budget approval.

 For more information, email Project Manager, Anita Wong or call her at 905-771-5461.